 Co-Existing Illness Complications

 ADHD is already a struggle in and of itself.
-Never mind if you’re struggling with another condition.
+Never mind if you struggle with another condition.

-Adults with ADHD are 3 times as likely to also receive a depression diagnosis.
-A condition that leads to many of the symptom complications mentioned above. ⁵ Furthermore, nearly half of the adults with ADHD are on the bipolar disorder spectrum. ⁶
+Adults with ADHD are three times as likely to also receive a depression diagnosis.
+This condition leads to many of the symptom complications mentioned above. ⁵ Furthermore, nearly half of the adults with ADHD are on the bipolar disorder spectrum. ⁶

 On top of this, 70% of adults with ADHD experience emotional dysregulation.
 This makes it difficult for someone to control their emotional responses and has led to other disorders.
 For example, nearly all adults with ADHD have rejection-sensitive dysphoria. ⁷